chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 ## Gamescope

-Valve's Gamescope compositor is available in the `contrib` repository.
+Valve's Gamescope compositor is available in the `main` repository.
 You can install it like:

 ```